Maintaining positive physician referral relationships is key when it comes to the success of your healthcare practice.

 8. Make the Referral Process Easy

 As we have seen above, the first step to making the referral process easy on both you and your network is to embrace EHR technology organizationally.
-The second step is to actually find a software that meets all your needs and utilize it to the fullest.
+The second step is to actually find software that meets all your needs and utilize it to the fullest.

 The best platforms allow you to easily communicate with your referral network electronically.
 You can attach a patient’s file and any additional medical files or information.
 You can also send clear and detailed notes along with the referral.
-Some software even lets you communicate real-time with the referring provider.
+Some software even lets you communicate in real-time with the referring provider.